OCamlPro/freeton_wallet/sphinx/commands.rst

     List known contracts

   contract new
-    Generate a new contract
+    Generate a new contract source file

   contract new interface
-    Generate a new contract interface
+    Generate a new contract interface source file

   crawler
     Crawl all transactions to an address and fill a psql database